LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 Analysis of AI's answer:

-- We can see the ChatGPT understand the question correctly and filtered unneeded code.
+- We can see the ChatGPT understands the question correctly and filtered unneeded code.

 - Based on the Answer point1 `redefined password is stored at address 0x00001213 (hex) and can be seen as 0x267337727548666f in hexadecimal representation.` we can see the ChatGPT find the correct possible password location and the password hex value.